-(A) IN GENERAL.-Projects carried out in areas with populations of less than 50,000 individuals shall be selected, from the approved transportation improvement program (excluding projects carried out on the National Highway System and projects carried out under the bridge program or the Interstate maintenance program under title 23 or under sections 5310 and 5311 of this chapter), by the State in cooperation with the affected nonmetropolitan local officials with responsibility for transportation or, if applicable, through regional transportation planning organizations described in subsection (l).
+Interstate maintenance program under title 23 or under sections 5310, and 5311, 5316, and 5317 of this titlechapter) by the State in cooperation with the affected nonmetropolitan local officials with responsibility for transportation, or, if applicable, through regional transportation planning organizations described in subsection (1).

-(B) OTHER PROJECTS.-Projects carried out in areas with populations of less than 50,000 individuals on the National Highway System or under the bridge program or the Interstate maintenance program under title 23 or under sections 5310 and 5311 of this chapter shall be selected, from the approved statewide transportation improvement program, by the State in consultation with the affected nonmetropolitan local officials with responsibility for transportation.

-(7) TRANSPORTATION IMPROVEMENT PROGRAM APPROVAL.-Every 4 years, a transportation improvement program developed under this subsection shall be reviewed and approved by the Secretary if based on a current planning finding.

-(8) PLANNING FINDING.-A finding shall be made by the Secretary at least every 4 years that the transportation planning process through which statewide transportation plans and programs are developed is consistent with this section and section 5303.

-(9) MODIFICATIONS TO PROJECT PRIORITY.-Notwithstanding any other provision of law, action by the Secretary shall not be required to advance a project included in the approved transportation improvement program in place of another project in the program.
+- (B) Other projects.-Projects carried out in areas with populations of less than 50,000 individuals on the National Highway System or under the bridge program or the Interstate maintenance program under title 23 or under sections 5310, and 5311, 5316, and 5317 of this title chapter shall be selected, from the approved statewide transportation improvement program, by the State in consultation with the affected nonmetropolitan local officials with responsibility for transportation. - (76) Transportation improvement program approval.--Every 4 years, a transportation improvement program developed under this subsection shall be reviewed and approved by the Secretary if based on a current planning finding. - (87) Planning finding.--A finding shall be made by the Secretary at least every 4 years that the transportation planning process through which statewide transportation plans and programs are developed is consistent with this section and section 5303. - (98) Modifications to project priority.--Notwithstanding any other provision of law, action by the Secretary shall not be required to advance a project included in the approved transportation improvement program in place of another project in the program.

-(h) PERFORMANCE-BASED PLANNING PROCESSES EVALUATION.---
+(h) Performance-based planning processes evaluation.-

-(1) IN GENERAL.-The Secretary shall establish criteria to evaluate the effectiveness of the performance-based planning processes of States, taking into consideration the following:

-(A) The extent to which the State is making progress toward achieving, the performance targets described in subsection (d)(2), taking into account whether the State developed appropriate performance targets.

-(B) The extent to which the State has made transportation investments that are efficient and cost-effective.

-(C) The extent to which the State-

-(i) has developed an investment process that relies on public input and awareness to ensure that investments are transparent and accountable; and
+- (1) In general.-The Secretary shall establish criteria to evaluate the effectiveness of the performance-based planning processes of States, taking into consideration the following: - (A) The extent to which the State is making progress toward achieving, the performance targets described in subsection (d)(2), taking into account whether the State developed appropriate performance targets. - (B) The extent to which the State has made transportation investments that are efficient and cost-effective. - (C) The extent to which the State- - (i) has developed an investment process that relies on public input and awareness to ensure that investments are transparent and accountable; and